ZannMv/ZannMv.github.io/README.md

 > Crossplay Smp is a website template created by a group of friends during the High Performance Codes course in college as a project.
 The goal was to create a responsive website for Minecraft servers with login without backend, without the use of frameworks, with a focus on speed and code cleanliness.

 > This website template is public and can be used by anyone who wants to create a website for a Minecraft server.
-Just modify some content to adapt it to your desired format.
-With Minecket, you are guaranteed to have a responsive website.
+Just modify some of the content to adapt it to your format

-> In summary, if you are looking for a fast and clean responsive website template for your Minecraft server, Minecket is an excellent choice.
+> In summary, if you are looking for a fast and clean responsive website template for your Minecraft server, Crossplay Smp is an excellent choice.
 With an elegant and highly adaptable design, it is perfect for offering your users a high-quality experience.

 ---